amin-norollah/JS-code/README.md

 (Charts)

 - [**_Heatmap demo_**](https://amin-norollah.github.io/JS-code/Charts/Heatmap/): a responsive and easy to use project for creating heatmap chart with the resolution between 10x10 and 80x80 pixels.
+I should mention that I did not use any library for implementing it.
 Thanks to CSS blur effect, the smooth results could be generated with higher resolution that can increase the performance ([more information](https://github.com/amin-norollah/JS-code/tree/main/Charts/Heatmap)).
 - (in process)

 Moreover, you can access the source codes from [this link](https://github.com/amin-norollah/JS-code).